 The capacity of each resource, whether existing or planned, is a fundamental aspect of an LSE's electricity supply portfolio.
-For IEPR electricity resource purposes, there are two ways of measuring capacity - dependable and NQC.
-LSEs that provide end-use electrical services in the balancing area of the California ISO are required to report and use current NQC values for existing resources and to project these values through the end of the forecast period.
+For IEPR electricity resource purposes, there are two ways of measuring capacity - dependable capacity and net qualifying capacity (NQC).
+LSEs that provide end-use electrical services in the California ISO control area are required to report and use current NQC values for existing resources and to project these values through the end of the forecast period.
 Other LSEs should use dependable capacity values for current and projected resources.